-To the greatest extent possible, the College District shall respect the privacy of the complainant, persons against whom a report is filed, and witnesses.
-Limited disclosures may be necessary in order to conduct a thorough investigation and comply with applicable law.
+To the greatest extent possible, the College District shall respect the privacy of the complainant or the respondent or a person who makes a report or services as a witness.
+Limited disclosures may be necessary to carry out the purposes of this policy and associated regulations and to comply with applicable law.